What is Toe Brachial Index?

 TBI is a common vascular physiologic assessment test taken to determine the existence and severity of peripheral arterial disease (PAD) in the lower extremities.

 Frequently, Toe-Brachial Index (TBI) is a complementary measurement to the ABI (Ankle-Brachial Index) test.
-It is performed when the ABI cannot be measured, if it is inconclusive, or if it is abnormally high, for example, in diabetic patients.
-Also, it is recommended to perform a Toe Brachial Index test in case of leg pain during walking and when there are known risk factors for Peripheral Artery Disease.
+It is especially useful when the ABI cannot be measured, if it is inconclusive, or if it is abnormally high, for example, in diabetic patients.

 Early detection of PAD is critical.
 If left untreated, it may lead to a Critical Limb Ischemia (CLI).
 In this condition, severe blockages in the lower extremity arteries prevent enough oxygenated blood from reaching the legs.
 This poor circulation may result in leg pain, claudication, and in severe cases even Gangrene (broken and dead tissue) and a need for amputation.

 TBI measurements are fast, simple, non-invasive, and painless and are widely popular to assist in the early detection of Peripheral Artery Disease.

 Toe Measurement using a Digit Blood Pressure Cuff and a PPG Sensor

 ABI tests have an important role in diagnosing peripheral arterial disease.

 The TBI measurements in the right/left toes are often taken if the ABI measurements are high (for example, above 1.3) or if the ankle’s arteries are determined as incompressible when measuring the ABI.